worktheclock/replit.github.io/repls/quick-start.md

 The first thing to do when creating a repl is to give it a name and description.
 This will make it easier to come back to later, and will help with organizing your repls.

-You can edit the name and description of the repl by clicking on the edit icon highlighted below, then editing the text fields to change the name and add a description.
+You can edit the name and description of the repl by clicking on the repl name in the top bar as highlighted below, then editing the text fields to change the name and add a description.
 Clicking off the popover will automatically save any changes you've made.

 ![Renaming repls](/images/repls/quickstart/renaming_repl.gif)